32Butterfly/Distributed-calculator-in-C/document.md

 Refactored the code as well as made it so the triangle area calculation also prints what kind of triangle it is based on the lenghts of the sides.
 Will start trying to implement the forking
 Time spent 45 minutes.

+Alright I managed to make it so that the server is forked for each user.
+There was a lot of bugs from the previous version such as not having cleared variable and so on.
+Even now it has a lot of bugs that need to be fixed.
+Time spent ~1 hour.